Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Experimental results and analysis

-\subsection{Flicker detection}
+\paragraph{Flicker detection}

 A flicker (rapid change of contrast/luminance over time) is a salient artifact that a video quality metric should be able to detect.
-Flicker detection in human vision depends on temporal frequency, luminance, size of a flickering pattern, and the position in the visual field (eccentricity) \cite{Miller_Flicker_2023}, but here we focus only on the temporal frequency.
-The human sensitivity to flicker has a band-pass characteristic with a peak at 8\,Hz (see the red line in row (g) in \figref{metrics_results_main_fig}).
-When the critical flicker fusion frequency (CFF) is reached, the flicker is no longer perceived (is fused into a steady field due to the persistence of vision) \cite{hartmann1979peripheral}.
+The human sensitivity to flicker has a band-pass characteristic with a peak at 8\,Hz (see the red line in row (d) in \figref{metrics_results_main_fig}).
+When the critical flicker fusion frequency (CFF) is reached, the flicker is no longer perceived (is fused into a steady field due to the persistence of vision) \cite{cai2024elatcsf}.

-We test how well metrics can predict the sensitivity to flicker, including flicker fusion.
-Our test video contains a disk modulated over time at varying frequencies (sinusoidal modulation) and the reference video is a uniform field. elaTCSF model \cite{cai2024elatcsf} provides human sensitivity data for such a flickering disk (red line in row (g) of \figref{metrics_results_main_fig}).
+Video metrics performance on the flicker test is reported in \tableref{metrics_results} and visualized in row (d) of \figref{metrics_results_main_fig}.
 Although multiple video quality metrics claim to model temporal distortions, only FovVideoVDP and ColorVideoVDP were able to predict the sensitivity to flicker.
 A part of the reason is that video quality metrics rarely consider more than a couple of frames when evaluating temporal distortions.
 Such a small filter is unable to differentiate between different temporal frequencies.
+ColorVideoVDP-ML variants show a similar performance to that of ColorVideoVDP; however, with some erratic behavior at supra-threshold contrasts.